 iv.
-Develop and Maintain a Network of Strategic Partners - Strategic partnerships are established to assist the center with: (1) generating successful contract and financial transactions; (2) creating new jobs and/or retain existing jobs; (3) helping MBEs to achieve size and scale; (4) assisting MBEs achieve globalization; and (5) developing referral sources for MBEs that do not meet the target client criteria.
-Strategic partnerships must be documented in writing through an approved Memorandum of Understanding (MOU) or similar agreement that records the terms and conditions of the partnership.
+Develop and Maintain a Network of Strategic Partners - Strategic partnerships are established to assist the center with: (1) generating successful contract and financial transactions; (2) creating new jobs and/or retain existing jobs; (3) helping MBEs to achieve size and scale; (4) assisting MBEs achieve globalization; and (5) developing referral sources for MBEs that do not meet the targeted client criteria.
+Strategic partnerships must be documented in writing through a Memorandum of Understanding (MOU) or similar agreement that records the terms and conditions of the partnership.

 A minimum of five (5) strategic partners must be established by the MBDA Business Center within sixty (60) days after receipt of the award and maintained throughout the life of the award.
-The MBDA Federal Program Officer (FPO) must be notified in writing if the MBDA Business Center cannot meet this requirement, and when replacing a partner.
+MBDA must be notified in writing if the MBDA Business Center is replacing a partner.
 Terminated partnerships must be replaced within forty-five (45) days after termination.
-Before the MBDA Business Center can claim a strategic partnership, it must be reviewed by the FPO to determine whether the proposed relationship is likely to assist the MBDA Business Center in serving its client base and is consistent with the overall goals and objectives of the MBDA Business Center program.
-MBDA shall have no responsibility or obligations to the MBDA Business Center's strategic partners.
+Before the MBDA Business Center can claim a strategic partnership, it must be reviewed by the Federal Program Officer to determine whether the proposed relationship is likely to assist the MBDA Business Center in serving its client base and is consistent with the overall goals and objectives of the MBDA Business Center program.
+MBDA has no responsibility or obligations to the MBDA Business Center's strategic partners.